 The notification is compulsory if the thresholds are met.
-There is no deadline for notification, as long as the transaction is not implemented before the lapse of the 30-day waiting period.
+There is no deadline for notification, provided that the transaction is not implemented before the lapse of the 30-day waiting period.

-3.2 Please describe any exceptions where, even though the jurisdictional thresholds are met, clearance is not required.
+3.2 Please describe any exceptions where, even though the jurisdictional thresholds are met, clearance is not